matrixinfer-ai/kthena/cli/minfer/README.md

 The CLI uses your local kubectl configuration.
 Ensure you have:
 - Valid kubeconfig file (usually `~/.kube/config`)
-- Access to a Kubernetes cluster with MatrixInfer CRDs installed
+- Access to a Kubernetes cluster with Kthena CRDs installed
 - Appropriate RBAC permissions for the target namespaces

 ## Contributing